Astrophysics

 Eclipses can only occur at a New Moon.
 There are four types of solar eclipse.

 A partial eclipse is when the Moon covers part of the Sun.
 These occur when the Moon is slightly North or South of the ecliptic plane.
 Some years have four partial eclipses.
-The other types of solar eclipse always start end end as partial eclipses.
+The other types of solar eclipse always start and end as partial eclipses.

 An annular eclipse occurs when the Sun and Moon are aligned when the Moon is near its apogee.
 The Moon’s disk isn’t big enough to completely cover the Sun.